Mike Penning: Political positions

 Penning was a supporter of Brexit during the 2016 referendum.

 In May 2021, Penning tabled and was the sole signatory of an early day motion stating as the "UK has left the European Union, the UK should now leave the Eurovision Song Contest, calling on the BBC to no longer spend licence fee money on an event designed to humiliate the UK and notes that, if the winning song is to be broadcast on the public airwaves, it should be preceded by a public health warning."

 Penning resigned as vice chairman of the Conservative Party in order to publicly support Penny Mordaunt's campaign in the July 2022 Conservative Party leadership election.

 Personal life

 Penning lives in Hemel Hempstead with his wife Angela.
-He employs his wife as his Office Manager on an annual salary up to £40,000.
+He employed his wife as his Office Manager on an annual salary up to £40,000.
 He has two daughters.

 He is a supporter of Tottenham Hotspur F.C.